 The Director used the ESPA model to simulate the effects of curtailment of ground water rights junior to Clear Springs' 36-0413B water right (diversion rate of 27 cfs with February 4, 1964, priority) and to Blue Lakes' 36-07427 water right (diversion rate of 52.23 cfs with December 28, 1973, priority).
-A limitation of the ESPA model with respect to the instant delivery calls is that the model cannot predict or target the effect of well withdrawals on the particular springs from which the Spring Users are diverting.
-The model is designed to predict the effects of withdrawals to particular subreaches.
-The ESPA model divides the Thousand Springs area into six adjacent subreaches.
+A limitation of the ESPA model set with respect to the instant delivery calls is that the model cannot predict or target the effect of well withdrawals on the particular springs from which the Spring Users are diverting.
+The model is designed to predict the effects of withdrawals to particular sub-reaches.
 Blue Lakes' diverts from discrete springs located in the Devil's Washbowl to Buhl Gage spring reach, which is approximately twenty four miles long.
 Clear Springs' diverts from discrete springs located in the Buhl Gage to Thousand Springs reach, which is approximately 11 miles long.

 The model simulations demonstrated that curtailment of junior priority ground water rights would result in increased spring discharges to the Buhl Gage to Thousand Springs spring reach by an average of 38 cfs.
 The model simulations demonstrated that curtailment of junior priority ground water rights would result in increased spring discharges to the Devil's Washbowl to Buhl Gage spring reach by an average of 51 cfs.
 In conjunction with running the model simulations in response to both delivery calls, the Director assigned a 10 % margin of error factor, excluding from administration those junior rights identified by the model to be causing injury but within the 10 % margin of error or "trim-line."
-The Director concluded that rights outside of the trim-line were not subject to administration because of the uncertainty that they would contribute water to the particular sub-reach.
-The Director also determined that rights outside of the trim-line could not be used in conjunction with providing mitigation for injury.
+The Director concluded that rights outside of the trim-line water to the particular sub-reach.
+The Director also determined that rights outside of the trim-line line could not be used in conjunction with providing mitigation for injury.